PierreBarrat/TreeKnit.jl/docs/src/overview.md

 ### Options

-The main options that you can play with are:
+The main options for simulated annealing that you can play with are:
 - the parsimony parameter $\gamma$, `--gamma` or `-g`.
 - naive inference `--naive`.
 Using this flag is equivalent to setting $\gamma \rightarrow \infty$.
 - Length of sequences used to infer trees: `--seq-lengths`.
 These are used for likelihood test to break degeneracy between topologically equivalent MCCs.

+Furthermore, adding the argument `--auspice-view` will create files that can be used to view a tanglegram of the two trees with colored maximally compatible clades in [auspice](https://docs.nextstrain.org/projects/auspice/en/stable/advanced-functionality/second-trees.html).
+For more information see [Visualization of MCCs in a tanglegram](@ref view_auspice).

 More details in the [options section](@ref options).